anglyan/aldFoam/README.md

 aldFoam currently contains the core solver presented in the manuscript.
 Other effects, including the presence of competing byproducts and soft-saturating processes will be added as separate solvers in the near future.

+Due to changes in OpenFOAM aldFoam does not work with newer versions.
+Due to OpenFOAM lack of backwards compatibility in the creation of custom solvers, it is unclear if we will be able to support newer versions.

 # Copyright and license